About me

 Some animals finely coordinate behaviours in large aggregations.
 A notable example of this is the aggregations formed during swarming movement and towering in roundworms (Caenorhabditis elegans).
 We manipulate the social contexts and the genetic makeup of these animals to unveil the adaptive meaning, and the core mechanisms and conditions that lead to complex collective group decisions.

-the evolution of courtship diversity
+BIRD courtship diversity

-COLLABORATIONS: RAFAEL FRATONI, LILIAN MANICA
+CURRENT COLLABORATIONS: RAFAEL FRATONI, LILIAN MANICA, SABRINA ARAUJO

 Chiroxiphia caudata males displaying to a female Photo credit: LECO